Muhammad-Akif/dynamic-theme-react/README.md

 ## Available Scripts

-In the project directory, you can run: `yarn start`
+In the project directory, you can run: `yarn install && start`